TransposeData/transpose-python-sdk/README.md

 <summary>
 Opt-in to raw JSON Responses
 </summary>
-If you wish to recieve responses in JSON format, you can set the `json` parameter to `True` when initializing the SDK.
+If you wish to receive responses in JSON format, you can set the `json` parameter to `True` when initializing the SDK.
 This will return all responses as JSON objects.

 **Response classes are considered deprecated as of v3.1.0 and will be removed in v4.0.0.
 JSON responses will become standard in v4.0.0**